Oddsie/Oddsie/README.md

 # What is Oddsie?
- Oddsie is a programming language which can be transpiled to Python or can be "compiled" by using Pyinstaller (To do that Pyinstaller must be installed).
+ Oddsie is a programming language which can be transpiled to Python, can be "compiled" by using Pyinstaller (To do that Pyinstaller must be installed) or can be "interpreted".
 Oddsie is designed to be an alternative to Python.
 Think of it as Python's weird sibling.
 It is also fully compatible with Python.
 # Examples
 ```oddsie